About

 Ministry in Rural Areas and Small Towns Coordination Program

 Wanda White started as the Assistant Director for the Thriving in Ministry Coordination Program in March 2020 and became Associate Director in September 2023.
-She has worked with Leadership Education at Duke Divinity since 2015 as a Staff Assistant, maintaining finances, managing day-to-day office operations, and processing mini grant applications for grants issued to cohort participants.
+She has worked with the Forum for Congregational Life since 2015 as a Staff Assistant, maintaining finances, managing day-to-day office operations, and processing mini grant applications for grants issued to cohort participants.
 Wanda received her Bachelor of Arts degree from North Carolina A&T State University, Master of Arts degree from Strayer University, and a few certifications from Duke University.
 Wanda believes her purpose in life is to use her God-given gifts to listen, give, and help others in various capacities of their lives.

 Averee Gentry